-How a 19th century genius conceptualised the modern computer
+Ada Lovelace, the 19th century genius who conceptualised the modern computer

 Today Ada Lovelace is recognised as one of the foremost thinkers of the Victorian Age.
 While her contemporary Michael Faraday regarded her as “the rising star of Science,” and her inspired exposition of Charles Babbage’s pioneering mechanical works presaged the Computer Age, her fame was short-lived, and her name eclipsed until the computer revolution of the 20th century.
 A luminary of her day, with ideas before her time, Ada’s influence might have been immeasurable were it not for her premature death.